 - Test the current speed of the connection

 - Select the best carrier and configuration for their specific location

-As you work further on determining the next candidates for digitization, consider running a customer service gap analysis using (service quality gap) model.
+As you work further on determining the next candidates for digitization, consider running a customer service gap analysis using the SERVQUAL (service quality gap) model.

 The aim of this model is two-fold: